facebookincubator/ForgeArmory/cloud/aws/iam/escalate-old-iam-user/README.md

 # escalate-old-iam-user

-Add previously dormant IAM user to privileged group.
+Add previously dormant IAM user to a privileged group or remove them from that group.

 ## Arguments

-- user: Target IAM user.
+- **user**: Target IAM user.

-- group: Target IAM group to add to the IAM user.
+- **group**: Target IAM group to add to the IAM user.

-- cleanup: When set to true, remove the IAM user from the group.
+- **cleanup**: When set to true, remove the IAM user from the group.

 ## Pre-requisites

 1. A valid set of AWS credentials.

-2. Create a list of enumerated dormant IAM user accounts:
+1. Create a list of enumerated dormant IAM user accounts:

   ```bash
   #!/bin/bash